Allen Bolt Size Chart (Metric & Inch) – Dimensions, Key Sizes & Torque Guide

 1-1/21 (1.0000)25.40

-How to Calculate and Determine the Key Size for an Allen Bolt
+How to Calculate and Determine the Key Size for an Allen Bolt?

 The correct key size matches the internal width across flats of the Allen socket.
 For metric bolts, this is usually standardized by size, e.g., an M6 bolt generally uses a 5 mm Allen key.
 For imperial bolts, check the standard chart or measure the socket across flats and match to the nearest hex key.

-Allen Bolt (Screw) Torque
+Allen Bolt Torque Guide

 How to Calculate Allen Bolt Torque

-Torque (T) can be calculated by the formula:
+Torque can be estimated using the formula:

-T = K × Fo × d
+T = K × F × d

 Where: